Mama Mantra: Let Your Kids Fail

 It’s important for them to learn how to ask the right people for help in the right way.

-Knowing how to send a calm email or have a conversation with their teacher where they explain what they don’t like that happened (a low grade) and ask for specific things they can do moving forward to help prevent failure in the future is a life skill.
+Knowing how to send a calm email or have a conversation with their teacher to explain what they don’t like that happened (a low grade) and ask for specific steps they can take moving forward to help prevent future failure is a life skill.

 The pattern for all of these conversations about failure is the same.

-- Focus on positives that have come from the experience
+• Focus on the positives that have come from the experience

 We also try to have a little preemptive conversation when we can see where our Cowkids may struggle.

-After all, as parents, we know that running for a spot on student council may not end up the way our children want it.
-We know they may not win that match against the number one wrestler in the entire country of Spain (this may be a real example from a recent experience).
+After all, as parents, we know that running for a spot on the student council may not end up the way our children want it.
+We know they may not win that match against the number-one wrestler in all of Spain (this may be a real example from a recent experience).

 This part is admittedly tricky because we want them to know they 100% have our support, but we also need to prepare them for the emotions that may come up if they lose.
 I like to handle it by asking what the next step is after they succeed and follow it by asking them what they’ll do if the outcome isn’t what they’ve worked for.